ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping/method-tables-6.rst

 Not applicable, as there is no integration, left for integrators of the library.

-Table 11;Methods for deriving test cases for software integration testing
+Table 11 Methods for deriving test cases for software integration testing
 --------------------------------------------------------------------------

 Not applicable, as there is no integration, left for integrators of the library.